By Teri Vance

 “We’re using it from the perspective of vaccinations,” Freeman said.
 “The process could be used not only for vaccinations but also other forms of medication distribution.”

 The same training is useful for other agencies that would be called on to help in cases of natural disasters or biochemical hazards.

-While exercises like this have been executed in the past, it’s been about four years since the last one.
+While exercises like this have been executed in the past, it has been about four years since the last one.

 “On our end, our entire staff is new,” Freeman said.
-“It’s important for us to prac-tice and see where are strengths are and our weaknesses.”
+“It’s important for us to practice and see where our strengths are and our weaknesses.”

 The type of crisis would determine which agency took lead.
 Those participating in October’s exercise included Emergency Management, the Carson City Sheriff’s Office, Medical Reserve Corps, Community Emergency Response Team, public works and volunteers from the HOSA program at Carson High School.

 Meeting one another and learning to work well together is part of the process.

 “It’s important because as agencies we do work together on some projects, but we don’t necessarily do this type of event,” said Lauren Staffen, public health preparedness planner.
 “Having a full-scale exercise like this where everybody is there allows us to learn who everyone is and what they do rather than waiting until you’re in the middle of an emergency.”

 Public Health Preparedness is one of several divisions within Carson City Health & Human Services.